GLIMS-RGI/rgi_user_guide/docs/03_data_decription.md

 The following files are included in the unzipped folder:

 `RGI2000-v7.0-L-01_alaska.shp`
-: the RGI glacier centerlines as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).
+: The RGI glacier centerlines as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).

 `RGI2000-v7.0-L-01_alaska-attributes.csv`
-: glacier centerlines attributes in a `.csv` file.
+: Glacier centerlines attributes in a `.csv` file.
 The attributes are strictly the same as those encountered in the shapefile.
 This file allows users to read glacier attributes without reading the entire shapefile.

 `RGI2000-v7.0-L-01_alaska-attributes_metadata.json`
-: information about the attributes: full name, description, units, etc.
+: Information about the attributes: full name, description, units, etc.

 For more information on this product and its attributes, see [](data_fields/centerlines_product.md).